-HubSpot, like Hootsuite, gives you the ability to easily schedule all your social media posts on all your accounts.
+HubSpot, like Hootsuite, allows you to easily schedule all your social media posts on all your accounts.

 As with Hootsuite, there’s also a Chrome extension, permitting you to schedule your content still when you’re not on the HubSpot platform itself.

-HubSpot also gives you the ability to monitor engagement for all your social media profiles easily.
+HubSpot also allows you to monitor engagement for all your social media profiles easily.

 Also, like Hootsuite, HubSpot allows you to establish an RSS feed so that you can automatically attract people who are new to your social media platforms.